frederic-perez/AmE-dictionary/data/idioms.md

 __mid__ Mid is a slang term used to describe something or someone as mediocre or of low quality. _The first movie was good, but all the sequels are mid._
 __middle ground__ :three: Something that people with differing opinions or views can agree upon; a compromise. _More and more, it seems like people of differing views are unwilling to attempt to find a middle ground._
 __mike drop__
-__milk it__ To take advantage of the help or kindness of others, as when one acts as if one still needs help after recovering from an illness.
+__milk it__ :two: To take advantage of the help or kindness of others, as when one acts as if one still needs help after recovering from an illness.
+To try to get as much of something from someone else, especially sympathy, kindness, respect, etc.
 __mill about__ :four: To loiter, wander about, or waste time idly (some place). _I’ll just mill about in the store across the street while you get your hair cut._
 __milquetoast__
 __mince (one’s) words__